Skip to main content

 Once you have found the freight forwarder you want to assign as your agent, click on the star symbol located to the right of the details.

 The freight forwarding company will be added to a section called Your Agents.
-This means that this customer is now set up to receive shared static rates.

 2. Configure Your Rate Sharing Filters

-You’ll now need to set up the corresponding filters, based on how rates are to be shared, with whom, if they are local or international, what the agent should be able to see, and any profit for weight breaks that should be added to rates shared.
+You’ll now need to set up the corresponding filters, based on how rates are to be shared, with whom if they are local or international, what the agent should be able to see, and any profit for weight breaks that should be added to rates shared.

 Important: numerous combinations of conditions and criteria can be applied, so make sure that they align with established business practices.